owenBeresford/extra-panda/README.md

 * first  string  - only used in the group-indexes articles
 * debug  boolean - adjusts how many log messages are written
-* mobile boolean - force interpretation of current machine as a mobile
+* mobile boolean - force interpretation of current machine as a mobile device.
+In unit tests this MUST BE SET, as JSdom isn't a phone